November 2 , 2017

 Parking, Transit & Accomodations

-Parking is available in the surface lot located directly behind The Commons Hotel.
-Additional parking is available in the Washington Avenue Ramp (connected via skyway to the second level of the hotel) or the University Avenue Ramp.
+Valet parking is available through the The Commons Hotel.
+Parking is also available in the Washington Avenue Ramp (connected via skyway to the second level of the hotel) or the University Avenue Ramp.
 For driving directions, please visit the hotel website.

 The hotel is located approximately one block east of the Green Line's East Bank Station on Washington Avenue.
 For information about bus routes serving the University of Minnesota's Minneapolis campus, please visit the Metro Transit website.

 Conference attendees will be eligible for Professional Development Hours (PDHs) and American Institute of Certified Planners (AICP) maintenance credits.
-A list of the sessions approved for credit will be posted here when it becomes available.
+A list of sessions approved for AICP credit are available on the AICP website.